DoriDoro/EpicEvents/README.md

 4. `. venv/bin/activate` on MacOS and Linux `venv\Scripts\activate` on Windows
 5. `pip install -r requirements.txt`

-Option 1:
+Option 1: <br>
-  `python manage.py start` and login with one of these employees:
+start the program with command: `python manage.py start` and login with one of these emails:

   |    **Employee email**     |    Password     |  Role  |
   |:-------------------------:|:---------------:|:------:|